 - Careful if something merely important is being portrayed as urgent

-While it’s mainly up to each person to spot phishing indicators, your organization can help protect you from them by implementing email and web filtering solutions.
+While it’s mainly up to each person to spot phishing indicators, your organization can help protect you by implementing email and web filtering solutions.

 Email Provider Filtering